The employer’s responsibility

 Your employer is responsible for organising your work so that you as a driver can comply with the rules.

-Linking payments to the distance driven and/or the amount of goods transported is not permitted if this can jeopardise road safety or encourage drivers to violate the rules on driving time and rest periods.
-Employers are also obliged to carry out regular inspections to ensure that the drivers follow the rules.
-Employers can also be held responsible for violations committed in other countries.
+It is not permitted to provide payment based on the distance driven and/or the amount of goods transported if this may jeopardize road safety or encourage violation of the drivers’ hours regulations.
+The employer is also obliged to lock the data in the tachograph using his/her company card, and carry out regular checks to ensure that drivers follow the rules.
+The employer may also be made accountable for violations committed in other countries.

-Duty to download data on driving and resting time
+Obligation to download data on driving time and rest periods

-All employers who have vehicles with digital tachographs are obliged to download information from driver cards and tachographs on a regular basis.
-This information must be securely stored for a year after it was recorded.
+All employers who have vehicles with a digital tachographs are obliged to download all information from driver's cards and tachographs regularly.
+These data must be stored securely for one year after registration.

-All registered information about the driving and resting times of drivers and vehicles must be stored for one year by the employer.
-In addition to data from digital tachographs and driver cards, this applies to:
+All registered information about the driving time and rest periods of drivers and vehicles must be stored for one year by the employer.
+In addition to data from digital tachographs and driver cards, this applies to the following:

-- Supervisory reports or other documentation of completed inspections issued by the supervisory authority (also foreign supervisory authorities)
+- Inspection reports or other documentation of completed inspections, issued by an inspection authority (also foreign inspection authority)

 Obligations are specified in Article 10 of Regulation (EC) No. 561/2006 and Regulation (EU) No. 165/2014.